codelearn-org/android-tutorial-views/lift-app-challenge/_http_requests.html.md

 Note that the field names must be same as the ones given above.

 ####Response
-The API will provide you with the carpool id as a JSON response Note that this id is unique for each carpool entity stored in the database.
+The API will provide you with the lift id as a JSON response Note that this id is unique for each lift entity stored in the database.
 <pre>
 {
 "id" : "_sfdf3rcfht4t553"